What You Measure Matters

 Environment-Specific Selection

-Bull A is built for a grass-based, low-input system.
+As seen in the EPDs above, these two bulls are not bred the same and they should not be expected to perform the same.
+Bull A is built for a grass based, low input system.
 Bull B was bred for high feed, rapid gain, and a different environment entirely.
-Both might be good—but only one fits your operation.
+Both might be good but only one fits your operation.
+You cannot select cattle in one environment and expect them to thrive in another.
+Genetics are not one size fits all.

 Cattle bred like Bull A, however, are built for grass.
-They thrive in low-input systems and maintain body condition without a feed truck.
+They thrive in low input systems and maintain body condition without a feed truck.
 That ability to perform on forage is what allows them to stay in the herd longer, breed back consistently, and produce a calf every year.

-EPDs also ignore a simple truth: males and females are biologically different, and they will perform differently—even when they share the exact same genetics.
+EPDs also ignore a simple truth males and females are biologically different, and they will perform differently even when they share the exact same genetics.

 The Bos Sires Standard

-We measure what matters: fertility, adaptability, longevity, and pounds weaned per acre.
+We measure what matters fertility, adaptability, longevity, and pounds weaned per acre.
+That is what builds herds that last and operations that do not just survive but thrive.